 In the aftermath of the breach, Equifax is offering one year of free credit monitoring to consumers, regardless of whether your data was part of it.
 Initially, this service had terms that forced consumers to waive their rights to future law suits.
 However, these terms have since been removed.
 Despite Equifax’s effort to extend protection to affected Americans, many people can’t afford credit monitoring—and thieves can use the stolen information for years after this breach.

 You can take a variety of steps to protect yourself without formal credit monitoring:

 - Pull a free credit report once per quarter.
-You are entitled to one free report per year from each credit reporting agency.
+You may ask for one free report per year from each credit reporting agency.
 Visit annualcreditreport.com to pull a report.

 - Set up transaction alerts on your bank accounts that will send alerts for any transaction over a certain limit.

 - Set a temporary security freeze on all accounts so thieves can’t open a new one in your name.
 Do this cautiously—credit freezes typically cost money, and it can be tough to reverse the freeze if you need to take out a loan for a car, a home or another large purchase once the freeze is in place.